 Crank, speed, tweak, amp, blue belly, crystal, white cross, trash, working man’s cocaine

-Methamphetamine is a highly addictive and potent stimulant that affects the central nervous system of those who use the drug.
+Methamphetamine is one of the most vicious and dangerous drugs on the market.
+It is a highly addictive and potent stimulant that affects the central nervous system of those who use the drug.
 Meth comes in a white crystalline powder that is odorless, tasteless, and easily dissolves in water or alcohol.
-The drug is a synthetic drug that is commonly manufactured in large, illegal laboratories but can also be made in smaller laboratories based in abandoned buildings and other dwellings.
-Within the last few years, a shake and bake method was developed by manufacturers in which the key ingredients used to make the drug can be created in an empty two-liter soda bottle.
+Meth is a synthetic drug that is commonly manufactured in large, illegal laboratories but can also be made in smaller laboratories based in abandoned buildings and other dwellings.
+Within the last few years, a “shake and bake” method was developed by manufacturers in which the key ingredients used to make the drug can be created in an empty two-liter soda bottle.

 Methamphetamine is comprised of a variety of chemicals that are extremely toxic and highly flammable.
 The main ingredient in meth is pseudoephedrine which is commonly used in cold medications.
 While the “recipes” can vary, other chemicals used in the production of the drug include red phosphorus, acetone, sulfuric acid, anhydrous ammonia, and toluene among others.
 Many of these ingredients can be purchased at convenience and drug stores.

 Crystal methamphetamine is a form of the drug that looks like glass fragments or shiny, bluish-white rocks.
 It is chemically similar to amphetamine (a drug used to treat attention-deficit hyperactivity disorder [ADHD] and narcolepsy).
 Meth users often go on binges where they don’t eat or sleep and continue to take methamphetamine to stay awake for days at a time.